-- By students, faculty, or staff that is detrimental within the classroom environment. - That interferes with the well-being of the fellow students and/or faculty and staff members. - That causes damage to the appearance or structure of the College facility and/or its equipment. - By students who copy or otherwise plagiarize the assignments/projects of other students or professionals. - By students who otherwise display conduct detrimental to their own academic progress or ultimate success in the field for which they are being educated.
+- By students, faculty, or staff that is detrimental within the classroom environment. - That interferes with the well-being of the fellow students or faculty and staff members. - That causes damage to the appearance or structure of the College facility or its equipment. - By students who copy or otherwise plagiarize the assignments/projects of fellow students or others. - By students who otherwise display conduct detrimental to their own academic progress or ultimate success in the field for which they are being educated.